DougAnderson444/keystr/README.md

 # keystr

-A proof on concept for combining provenance logs with passkeys to create a secure, multi-device, multi-key authentication system.
+A proof on concept experiment for combining provenance logs with passkeys to create a secure, multi-device, multi-key authentication system.

+## MVP: Same website, multiple devices

+- User creates a vlad (verifiable log of authentic devices) on device A when first visiting a website.
+- User creates a plog (provenance log) that contains key entries for each device's passkey.
+- When the user visits the same website on device B, they can authenticate using the vlad and plog from device A.
+- If device B's passkey is not in

 ## Process Flow Example

-- On mobile, user navigates to static website A that supports keystr authentication.
+- On device A, user navigates to the website supporting keystr authentication.
-- New user, so the new plog, vlad, and passkey is created.
+- The user is new, so the new plog, vlad, and passkey is created.
-- passkey is added to the plog key entry set, and is now valid for the vlad & plog.
+- passkey public key is added to the plog key entry set, and is now valid for the vlad & plog.
 - User is authenticated to the vlad.
-- User navigates to website B on desktop.
+- User navigates to the website on device B.
-- Website B requests authentication via keystr.
+- Website requests authentication via keystr.
-- User selects vlad from list of available vlad's.
+- User selects/enters vlad/plog available (passkey from device A sent to device B by the passkey backend).
 - User is prompted to authenticate using passkey.
 - User authenticates using passkey.

+## Crosss-site authentication with unified identity

-- Since the desktop passkey is not listed in the plog key entry set, the user is prompted to add the desktop passkey to the plog.
+- If the users wants to use this same identifier on another website, website B, the passkey is not listed in the plog key entry set for the vlad, the user is prompted to add the website B passkey to the plog by adding it while auth'd on website A.
 - User scans the QR Code containing the passkey addition request.
-- User approves the addition of the desktop passkey to the plog.
+- User approves the addition of the website B passkey to the plog.
-- User is now authenticated to website B on desktop.
+- User is now authenticated to website B authorized to publish under the vlad.
 - User now has a unified identity across multiple devices and websites.

 ## Risk & Threat model